SebLKMa/IEQ/README.md

 Below outlines and their roles and functionalities.

 ## configs
-This module contains the formula configurations as explained in [IEQ Confluence Pages](https://<TODO>.atlassian.net/wiki/spaces/RND/pages/911605897/IEQ+Index+Scoring+Methodology).
+This module contains the custom formula configurations based on IEQ Index Scoring Methodology.
 Currently a configuration is stored in yaml file and will be read by the application during runtime.
-(TODO: configuration to be stored and maintained in database).

 Each configuration will be assigned to a IEQ device.